 Outdoors, the Studio’s landscaped gardens meld seamlessly into the surrounding bush.
 Just footsteps from the verandah, a private walkbridge leads across the lilypond to the Studio’s own island garden, bordered by a frog-filled fernpool and the softly flowing waters of Sterling Creek.
-Here, a tiny gazebo offers the perfect place to read a paper, sip a cup of coffee and listen to the laughter coming from your children in the nearby playground.
+Here, a tiny gazebo offers the perfect place to read a paper, sip a cup of coffee and listen to the laughter coming from your children in the nearby playground, or watch them tear past on their bikes to our very own bike track (you will need to bring the kids’ bikes with you).

 Meanwhile, the most timid of all Australian mammals, the Platypus, moves regularly along The Studio’s stretch of the creek… and some guests are rewarded with the sight of him paddling contentedly, feasting on yabbies and tadpoles.

 On the other side of the gardens is Kingbilli’s first Cottage.
 Built in 1980, its old-fashioned casement windows have watched the Beach family toil and triumph through all life’s ups and downs.
 Initially home to Ginny, Michael and baby Georgina whilst the Homestead was built, it was let to guests for many years, before being reclaimed by said “baby” of the family, 30 years on, as her first home, with her husband, Simon and their young son Daniel.

 Its soaring timber ceilings and quirky country furnishings comfortably accommodate its two- and four-legged residents alike, whilst the sunny loft bedroom and balcony offer panoramic views across the paddocks to the ranges beyond.

 All in all… the resulting picture at Kingbilli is one of old-fashioned rural harmony.
 Some may find it takes more than a few days for the slow, seamless pace of country life to impose itself upon their psyche.
 Others might simply let the solitude and beauty of the landscape overtake them … sitting to meditate on the rustlings of leaves in the cool evening breeze … or the filament-like reflections of trees and rushes on the still surface of a dam.